s-victor/TinyPedal/docs/customization.md

 Note: the importing feature is experimental.
 Maximum importing file size is limited to `5MB`.

 To add new brand name, click `Add` button.
-Note, the editor can auto-detect and fill-in player's full vehicle name from current active session.
+Note, the editor can auto-detect and fill-in all vehicle names found from current active session, existing data will not be changed.

 To sort brand name in orders, click `Sort` button.